elastic/search-ui/ADVANCED.md

 5. Run `npx lerna publish from-git`.
 6. Verify `0.6.0` has been published to npm.
 7. Create new version branch `git checkout -b v0.6` and push to `origin`
-8. PR these release changes back into master.
-9. Create release in Github.
+8. Create release in Github.

 Publish patch version
 (Example, publish 0.6.1)